 Arithmetic Mean

-The arithmetic mean is the sum of all values, x1, x2, ..., xn, divided by the total number of values n. $$ \mu = \frac{x_1+x_2+...+x_n}{n} = \frac{1}{n} \cdot \sum_{i=1}^n x_i $$
+The arithmetic mean is obtained by adding all the values in a dataset, x1, x2, ..., xn, and dividing the result by the number of observations, n. $$ \mu = \frac{x_1+x_2+\cdots+x_n}{n} = \frac{1}{n}\sum_{i=1}^{n} x_i $$

 A Practical Example

-Consider the following set of numbers:
+Consider the following dataset:

 $$ 1 \ , \ 5 \ , \ 7 \ , \ 3 \ , \ 6 \ , \ 8 $$

-$$ \mu = \frac{1+5+7+3+6+8}{6 }$$
+$$ \mu = \frac{1+5+7+3+6+8}{6} $$

-$$ \mu = \frac{30}{6 }$$
+$$ \mu = \frac{30}{6} $$

 $$ \mu = 5 $$